 Multiple Choice Questions (MCQs)

 1 mark will be awarded for correct attempt.
 There is no penalty (negative marking) for wrong attempts.

-The syallabus of GCET 2018 will be released by the exam conducting authority and will contain details about the topics and sub-topics that will be covered in the entrance examination.
-The GCET 2018 syllabus will be available for all three subjects -physics, chemistry, and mathematics.
-The GCET syllabus 2018 will be platform based on which the candidate will formulate his/her preparation strategy.
+The syallabus of GCET 2018 was released by the exam conducting authority and contains details about the topics and sub-topics from where questions came in the entrance test.
+The GCET 2018 syllabus was available separately for all three subjects - physics, chemistry, and mathematics.
+The GCET syllabus 2018 was very important based on which the candidate would have formulated his/ her preparation strategy.
 For instance, the candidate must break down the GCET 2018 syllabus into smaller sections, like difficult, moderate and easy and allot preparation time accordingly.